En Español

 (5) In an action to prevent a family member from conduct that imperils the family relationship, order the defendant to desist from the acts complained of, or order individual or family counseling with the court staff or with any appropriate counseling agency, or enter such other order as may be required;

-(6) May commit a mentally ill, retarded, or disturbed adult for observation or treatment to any appropriate institution within the State, or to any institution without the State which will consent to receive the person;
+(6) May commit an adult with a mental disorder or incapacity, or intellectual disability for observation or treatment to any appropriate institution within the State, or to any institution without the State which will consent to receive the person.